Hydraulophone: World's largest

 Presently the world's largest hydraulophone is located in the outdoor plaza of the Ontario Science Centre, one of Canada's landmark architecture sites.
 It is also Toronto's only freely accessible aquatic play facility that runs 24 hours a day.

 This hydraulophone is not put on display during winter months.

 Installations

 This hydraulophone is showcased at Stanford University's Center for Computer Research in Music and Acoustics (CCRMA).

-Examples of hydraulophones that have been installed around the world:
+Examples of hydraulophones around the world: